-Questions to ask about as one selects information for teens:
+Ouestions to ask about as one selects information for teens:

 - What are the credentials of the author?
 (Education?
-Promoting an organizational viewpoint?) - What is the bias of the author? (conservative to liberal) - What messages are contained in the media aimed at teens? (magazines aimed at teen girls stressing thinness and other things) - Are the materials something that teens would actually read, view or listen to? - How does the material fit in with the community in which it will be used? - How does the material support the agenda of the school or community? (making this school safe, building a drug-free zone in a neighborhood)
+Promoting an organizational viewpoint?) - What is the bias of the author? (conservative to liberal) - What messages are contained in the media aimed at teens? (magazines aimed at teen girls stressing thinness and other things) - How does the material fit in with the community in which it will be used? - How does the material support the agenda of the school or community? (making this school safe, building a drug-free zone in a neighborhood)